 v1.
 Paul's opening statement can be expressed as a rhetorical question.
 "How should the church regard its ministers?"
 The answer is, "as servants of Christ", servants who minister to the church on Christ's behalf.
 These ministers are "stewards", or "administrators", serving under the Master's authority.
 They are stewards of "the secret things" (literally, "the mysteries").
 Paul has used the term "mystery" before to describe something hidden, now revealed.
 The "mystery" is the secret of God's intentions revealed in the gospel.

 v2.
 What then is required of God's ministers?
-Rather than running their own agenda, a minister is to do the Master's bidding.
-That is, they are to "prove faithful" - be trustworthy.
+Rather than running their own agenda, a minister is to do the Master's bidding; they are to "prove faithful" - be trustworthy.

 v3.
 As for the business of assessing the worth of a person's ministry, no human has the capacity to determine the worth of one of Christ's servants.
 Paul is not even willing to judge the worth of his own ministry.
 He will leave that to the Lord.

 v4.
-Even so, Paul is not aware of any major flaws in his ministry, but then his own assessment is not necessarily worth much since "a good conscience is an invention of the devil."
-Plato would say, "to him who has no sin on his conscience, sweet hope is present."
-Paul happily leaves the business of judgment in the hands of a merciful God.
+Even so, Paul is not aware of any major flaws in his ministry, but then his own assessment is not necessarily worth much since a good conscience is an invention of the devil.
+Plato was overly hopeful when he said, "to him who has no sin on his conscience, sweet hope is present."
+Paul, well aware of human frailty, leaves the business of judgment in the hands of a merciful God.

 v5.
 For the present, believers should be careful how they assess the worth, or otherwise, of someone's ministry.
 The day will come when we will all stand before the Lord Jesus.
 In that day our secret acts and thoughts will be revealed.
 So, when it comes to the praise, or otherwise, of a person's ministry, let it be done by a merciful judge.